Goods imported from outside the EU require you to pay import duty and VAT, and make a declaration to customs.

 Processing and re-exporting

 If you are importing goods that you intend to process and then export, you can claim Inward Processing (IP).
 There are two methods of duty relief - suspension and drawback.
 IP suspension allows you to import and process the goods while suspending duty and VAT payments.
 With IPR drawback, duty and VAT is paid on importation but can be reclaimed.
 You must be authorised by HMRC to claim these reliefs.
-Read a guide to IPR on the HMRC website.
+Read about IPR in Notice 221.

 Onward supply to the EU

 If you are importing goods that you plan to supply to another EU member state, you may be able to claim Onward Supply Relief (OSR).
 This allows you to import the goods without paying import VAT.
 Instead, VAT is paid when you supply the goods to your customer.
-Read about OSR on the HMRC website.
+Read about OSR in Notice 702/7.

 Import reliefs on previously exported goods

 If you export goods to be repaired or processed outside the EU before being re-imported, you may be able to claim Outward Processing Relief (OPR).
 You claim relief from import duty on the value of the goods you originally exported or the difference in duty between the exported and re-imported goods.
 You need to be authorised to claim this relief.
-OPR from the HMRC website
+Read more on OPR in Notice 235.

 For imports of goods that were previously exported but have not been processed overseas, you may be able to claim Returned Goods Relief (RGR).
 For example, you might use this if your customer rejects and returns the goods.

 Depending on the circumstances, you may be able to claim full or partial relief from import duty, import VAT or both.
-RGR from the HMRC website
+Read more on RGR in Notice 236.

 For more information on these reliefs, see the guides on outward processing relief (OPR) and imports and purchases from abroad: paying and reclaiming VAT.